Horatio Seymour (1810-1886)

 After the servant returned and announced that the President would receive us, we sat for some time in painful silence.
 At length we heard slow, shuffling steps come down the carpeted stairs, and the President entered the room as we respectfully rose from our seats.
 That pathetic figure has ever remained indelible in my memory.
 His tall form was bowed, his hair disheveled; he wore no necktie or collar, and his large feet were partly incased in very loose, heel-less slippers.
 It was very evident that he had got up from his bed or had been very nearly ready to get into it when were announced, and had hastily put on some clothing and those slippers that made the flip-flap sounds on the stairs.

 Seymour was clearly positioning himself as a leader of anti-Administration Democrats.
-Historian Mark E. Neely, Jr., wrote: "Governor Horatio Seymour immediately helped fill the Democratic leadership vacuum and became a contender for the Democratic nomination for president in 1864.
-He tailored his state messages and pronouncements to a national audience.
+Historian Mark E. Neely, Jr., wrote: "Governor Horatio Seymour ...tailored his state messages and pronouncements to a national audience.
 Like many other democrats, Seymour thought conscription unconstitutional, and he expected the courts soon to declare it so.
 Indeed, Chief Justice Taney had already written a decision declaring the draft unconstitutional and had it sitting in his desk drawer awaiting a case to come before the court.
 Democratic workingmen in New York expected their governor and party to protect them from the draft.
 When the draft commenced as scheduled, a protest against it soon degenerated into wild racial and partisan rage against the Republicans and against innocent blacks, assumed to be favored beneficiaries of Republican policies; victims were sometimes beaten beyond physical recognition by the furious mob."63

-Historian James G. Randall wrote: "On the other hand it is shown by Alexander J. Wall that Seymour stood firmly for the Union and the Constitution, sustained Lincoln in essential war measures, and was all in all a loyal Democrat.
+Historian James G. Randall contended that Seymour "was all in all a loyal Democrat.
 He believed, however, that the South had rights, distrusted an abolitionist war, was vexed at the Republican party's claim to a 'patent right for all the patriotism,' favored adherence to constitutional methods, considered conscription unconstitutional as well as unnecessary, and felt confident that recruitment, which he actively promoted in New York, would accomplish the purpose.
 He was not the politician type.
 The people of New York had elected him knowing his views, thereby rejecting Wadsworth who upheld Lincoln, and he felt that acquiescence in certain of the doubtful measures of the administration would be a kind of desertion from his party's and his people's standard.
 His opposition to Lincoln was genuine; it was not that of the demagogue; yet in the controversy between them Lincoln came through with the better showing.
 Perhaps it should be added that the nature of the contest gave Lincoln the advantage.
 To oppose conscription in time of gigantic and desperate war, and to do it with an unavoidable suspicion of party motive, is no easy task.
 When Lincoln wrote a frank and conciliatory letter asking cooperation, the governor sent a cold and guarded reply, but it cannot be said that he showed actual non-cooperation with the Washington government in the more vital mattes.
 Lincoln's approach was to treat the situation as if no difference or controversy existed, or at least to relegate disputes to the background.
 He addressed the governor with respect, spoke generously in conference with the governor's brother, showed readiness for reasonable adjustment, and in the outcome was successful in upholding the draft law."64

 Biographer Stewart Mitchell also defended Seymour: "For two years, and in the very midst of civil war, Governor Seymour tried to maintain the integrity of the Constitution according to his honest understanding of it.
 This effort brought him into collision with the hasty and arrogant men in the service of Abraham Lincoln.
 The points of policy in dispute, moreover, were emancipation, conscription, and arbitrary arrest.
 There is no good reason for believing that either leader was not sincere."65